India stands with people of Sri Lanka: MEA on dramatic political developments in Colombo | Politics

 - India

-The comments by the Ministry of External Affairs (MEA) came a day after thousands of angry protesters stormed embattled President Gotabaya Rajapaksa's official residence and set Prime Minister Ranil Wickremesinghe's private house on fire, in the culmination of months of agitation over the ongoing economic crisis.
+Some protesters also set Prime Minister Ranil Wickremesinghe's private house on fire, in reflection of raging anger over the nation's debilitating economic crisis.
+Wickremesinghe also announced that he would resign.

-MEA Spokesperson Arindam Bagchi said India continues to closely follow the developments in Sri Lanka and that it is aware of the many challenges that the country and its people have been facing.

-Gotabaya Rajapaksa on Saturday announced that he will resign.
-Prime Minister Wickremesinghe also said that he will step down after a new government is formed.

 ''India is Sri Lanka's closest neighbour and our two countries share deep civilizational bonds.
 We are aware of the many challenges that Sri Lanka and its people have been facing, and we have stood with the Sri Lankan people as they have tried to overcome this difficult period,'' Bagchi said.